 There can never be a replacement for peanut butter cookies in my book, but that was before I had tried almond butter cookies!
-I don’t have any peanut allergies, so the thought to try a different “nut butter” cookie recipe had never entered my mind!
+I don’t have any peanut allergies, so the thought to try a different “nut butter” in a cookie had never entered my mind.

-Yesterday seemed like the perfect time to try something different.
-Naturally, I’d chosen my next favorite nut butter.
-Almonds and almond extract would no doubt create something super delicious in a sugar free cookie.
+When I decided to dive into other nut butters for cookie recipes, naturally, I’d chosen my next favorite nut butter.
+Almond butter!
+Almonds and almond extract would no doubt create something super delicious in a sugar-free cookie.
 These healthy almond cookies did not disappoint!

-As I embraced the flavors this almond butter cookie had to offer, I was so pleased!
-What it offered was a slightly sweet, crisp edge with a super smooth, creamy middle.
+As I embraced the flavors of these almond butter cookies, I was so pleased!
+These cookies yield a sweet, crisp edge with a super smooth, creamy middle.
 I particularly loved the richly velvety textured centers and rustic deep cracked tops.
 The texture was so divine that I considered other cookie recipes I could add a bit of this butter to for an equally appealing consistency and appearance.
 And the taste!
 Pure almond goodness!

-Oh and did I mention they are super easy to make and just happen to be vegan?
+Oh and did I mention this recipe is super easy to make and just happens to be vegan?

 Now in my book, these healthy almond butter cookies make for some serious competition!